7 Strategies for Achieving Balanced Loan Growth – Part 5

 Data accessibility is key

-Having the right data is only part of the puzzle.
-Having access to it will be crucial.
-Banks and credit unions must create teams from various departments within their institution to locate data points and determine how to access them.
-Stakeholders from accounting, finance, IT, credit and possibly even the asset/liability committee should be included, and they should all be aware of the institution’s data governance policies to ensure data ownership and quality expectations are clear.
+Having access to the right data is crucial, making obtaining the data only one piece of the puzzle.
+Banks and credit unions would benefit from creating teams within their institution from various departments to locate data points and determine how to access them.
+These departments including IT, finance, accounting, asset/liability and credit.
+Each member of the team should be aware of the institution’s data governance policies to ensure quality expectations and data ownership responsibilities are clear.

 Quality over quantity